Application for cash compensation for livestock damage or domestic animal—Procedure.

 Filing a claim:

-(a) The owner must provide access to department staff or designees to investigate the cause of death or injury to domestic animals and use reasonable measures to protect evidence at the depredation site.
+(a) The claimant must provide access to department staff or designees to investigate the cause of death or injury to domestic animals and use reasonable measures to protect evidence at the depredation site.

 (b) Federal officials may be responsible for the investigation when it is suspected that the attack was by a federally listed species.

-(6) A complete, written claim must be submitted to the department within sixty days of an attack on domestic animals.
+(5) A complete, written claim must be submitted to the department within ninety days of a discovery of an attack on domestic animals or livestock to be eligible for compensation.

-(7) The claim form declaration must be signed, affirming that the information provided is factual and truthful, before the department will process a claim.
+(6) A claim form declaration must be signed, affirming that the information provided is factual and truthful, per the certification set out in RCW 9A.72.085

-(8) In addition to a completed claim form, an applicant must provide:
+(7) In addition to a completed claim form, a claimant must provide:

-(a) Claimant must provide proof of legal ownership or contractual lease of claimed livestock.
+(a) Proof of legal ownership or contractual lease of claimed livestock.

-(d) Copy of any insurance policy covering loss claimed.
+(d) A copy of any insurance policy covering loss claimed.

-(e) Copy of application for other sources of loss compensation and any payment or denial documentation.
+(e) Copies of applications for other sources of loss compensation and any payment or denial documentation.

 Settlement of claims:

-(9) Subject to money appropriated to pay for domestic animal losses, undisputed claims will be paid up to ten thousand dollars.
+(8) Subject to funds appropriated to pay for domestic animal losses, undisputed claims will be paid up to ten thousand dollars.

-(11) Claims for higher than normal livestock losses, reduced weight gains, or reduced pregnancy rates must include:
+(10) Claims for higher than normal livestock losses, reduced weight gains, or reduced pregnancy rates due to harassment of livestock caused by wolves must include:

-(a) At least three years of records prior to the year of the claim;
+(a) At least three years of records prior to the year of the claim.
+Claims will be assessed for losses in excess of the previous three-year running average;

-(b) The losses must occur on large open pastures where regular monitoring of livestock is impractical (and therefore discovery of carcasses infeasible) as determined by the department;
+(b) The losses must occur on large pastures or range land used for grazing, lambing, or calving where regular monitoring of livestock is impractical (and therefore discovery of carcasses infeasible) as determined by the department;

 (c) Verification by the department that wolves are occupying the area;